+Montezuma National Wildlife refuge provides resting, feeding, and nesting habitat for waterfowl and other migratory birds.
+Montezuma is situated in the middle of one of the most active flight lanes in the Atlantic Flyway.
 The refuge is located at the north end of Cayuga Lake in the Finger Lakes Region of New York State.
-The refuge contains 2,860 hectares (7,068 acres) and is situated in Seneca, Wayne, and Cayuga Counties.
+The refuge contains 9,809 acres and is situated in Seneca, Wayne, and Cayuga Counties.
 The refuge is 35 miles (56 km) west of Syracuse, 40 miles (64 km) north of Ithaca, and 45 miles (72 km) east of Rochester.

-Hours and Directions
+Contact Information and Directions

 The Visitor Center, entrance to the Wildlife Drive and Seneca Trail, and the refuge’s headquarters office are located at 3395 U.S. Route 20 East, Seneca Falls, NY, 13148, between Auburn and Seneca Falls, NY.